treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

 >>> add.__doc__
 ```

-You can think of a lambda expressions as a shortcut for making a function which will evaluate a single Python expression and return the result of that expression.
+You can think of a lambda expression as a shortcut for making a function which will evaluate a single Python expression and return the result of that expression.

 So defining a lambda expression doesn't actually evaluate that expression: it returns a function that can evaluate that expression later.